 - 1 cup shredded unsweetened coconut

-- 1 cup raisins or chocolate chips (optional)
+- Add-ins: 1 cup raisins or chocolate chips (optional)

-- Preheat oven to 350F and spray baking sheets with non-stick spray.
+- Preheat oven to 350F and spray baking sheets with non-stick spray or line with a silicone baking mat.

 - In a bowl, stir together the flour, baking soda, corn starch and salt.

-- Using an electric mixer fitted with the paddle attachment, cream together the butter and sugar.
+- Using an electric mixer fitted with the paddle attachment, cream together the butter and sugars.

 - Add the eggs, vanilla and molasses.
 Mix until combined.